Making a statue of St. Catherine of Alexandria

 Reverend Hall also asked for the plumage of the dove to follow an African species which would have populated the Jordan in biblical times.
 I love to make artworks as authentic as possible so this was a welcome detail to add.

 The statue was complete and ready to install in the church of St. Catherine for her feast day on 25th of November.
-See More of Jeanette's Catholic statues
+Link to find out more about commissioning an artwork from Jeanette Link to see more of Jeanette's Devotional statues